Leave the hyperscalers. Pay less. Predictably.

 Private cloud destination

-Dedicated tenancy in DeSoto, TX or Flint, MI.
+Dedicated tenancy in Texas or Michigan.
 Same architecture pattern as your hyperscaler, on hardware that's actually yours-by-the-month.

 Encryption + BYOK